-The Thatcher Network is a research group which exists to promote the study of Margaret Thatcher and Thatcherism.
+The Thatcher Network exists to promote the study of Margaret Thatcher and Thatcherism.

 Established in 2016, the network brings together researchers of Thatcher and Thatcherism from different academic disciplines and connects them with journalists, policymakers and the public.

-The network is jointly based at the Universities of Durham and Liverpool.
-It has received funding from the Political Studies Association, the Social History Society and the Institute of Advanced Study among others.
+It has received funding from the Political Studies Association and the Social History Society among others.

 The network’s membership is international, with members based in the UK, USA, Europe, Australia, Asia and the Middle East.